Stanley Brouwn: Later works and exhibitions

 Brouwn's works gained fame and earned him positions in a variety of prestigious exhibitions.
-During his lifetime, his works were included in Documentas 5, 6, and 11, the 1982 Venice Biennale and a 2005 retrospective exhibition at the Van Abbe Museum.
+During his lifetime, his works were included in Documentas 5, 6, 7, and 11, at the Venice Biennale of 1982 (where he represented the Netherlands), and in a 2005 retrospective exhibition at the Van Abbe Museum.

 Another dominant trait of Brouwn's conceptualism was his absence.
 Brouwn refrained from attending exhibitions of his works and no bibliographical information was supplied to his audiences when viewing such exhibitions.
 In exhibition catalogues, the following phrase was often seen:“At the request of the artist, no bibliographical information is provided here”.

 Critical response

+Brouwn's works were included in various prestigious exhibitions such as Documentas 5, 6, 7 and 11, and the 1982 Venice Biennale.
+In 2005, a retrospective collection of Brouwn's works was exhibited in the Van Abbe Museum in Eindhoven, Netherlands.
+His practice and works have influenced various critics, artists and contemporary aesthetics.
 When discussing Brouwn's conceptualism in the 1960s, Art historian, critic, educator and author Antje von Graevenitz explained that “from 1960 up to the present, his work would indeed appear to be exemplary of the intentions and realisations of that period”.
 Dutch writer Oscar van den Boogard analysed the role of the audience as active participants of Brouwn's works, especially with BROUWNTOYS 4000AD., stating that Brouwn “wants the viewer to become his work" and "[t]hat is only possible by letting the viewers complete his work in their imagination, over and over again.
 They are forced to become space and distance, forced to experience space as if it were 4000 AD”.
 Belgian curator and writer Laura Herman critiqued Brouwn's manipulation of existing and creation of new units of measurement, explaining that “a sly sense of humour permeates the artist’s appropriation of bureaucratic language, which he manipulated toward his own ends."